LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 As a developer, you are given a multi digit number.
 Write a function that takes the number and returns an array with a single integer at each index.

 INTERVIEWER'S NOTES:
-- 1 - Looking to see if the student can navigate a potentially loaded interview question.
-Encourage the student to defend their choice while still being open minded about other technologies.
+- 1 - This question can be an opportunity to sell yourself as a developer.
+Encourage the student to think of a more creative motivation that "to get a job."
 - 2 - The virtual DOM is light-weight representation, or preview layer of the DOM that listens for any diff created by user interactions.
 The diff can be reconciled more efficiently than regular DOM updates since only the nodes that have changes are updated.
 - 3 - A function is a stand-alone snippet of code functionality.
 A method is a function that belongs to a class.
 Methods do not have independent existence.
 The distinction matters in knowing what data can be accessed by the function/method and how they are invoked.
 ```javascript